ibm-cloud-architecture/icp-backup/README.md

 ![flow](images/ICP_Backup.jpg)

-we will describe two backup procedures:
+We will describe two backup procedures:

 * Back up the entire environment, after the initial solution, so that it can be recreated quickly